It’s all about the design hierarchy in a period house.

 However, the largest bedroom often had better fittings as it was designed for the ‘master of the house’ and may have been also used by visitors.

 Hierarchy is also a constant décor theme in my house, from wallpaper to prints on the wall, which I will go into more detail in future posts.
 Above all, think ‘hierarchy’ when making decorative decisions if you want a period feel to your home!

-This means reserving the best furniture, wallpaper and ornaments for your living and dining rooms and keeping domestic rooms such as the kitchen and small bedrooms as simple and basic as possible.
-Don’t be tempted to flourish these rooms with elaborate ornaments and wallpapers as this would be as inauthentic as laminate flooring and an Artex ceiling.
+This means reserving the best furniture, wallpaper and ornaments for your living and dining rooms.
+I keep domestic rooms such as the kitchen and small bedrooms as simple and basic as possible.
+Don’t be tempted to flourish these rooms with elaborate ornaments and wallpapers.
+This would be as inauthentic as laminate flooring and an Artex ceiling.